Home and Search

 - Dave Baker wrote in 2010 with his memories of Kennington & Bourlet, photographic equipment manufacturers.
 He asks if anyone remembers the people who worked there?
 If so please get in touch; Paul Godfrey's history of Ilford Ltd includes more details of the company (6 July 2016)

 - Thanks to Roger Williams for sending a link to Mike Paterson's

 London Historians' Blog - The Shocking Case of Sarah Trimmer School, Brentford.; two historic newspaper articles and links to photos of the school are brought together in a new page (15 June 2016)

 - Great views of Brentford Market in the late 1960s (Flickr) (26 March 2016)

 Coming Soon (catch-up is underway*)

-Below is a summary of items sent over the last two years, these will be added as soon as possible. * I graduated in July 2015 (MA in English Local History) and will be catching up with the backlog of material during 2016.
+Below is a summary of items sent over the last two years, these will be added as soon as possible. * I graduated in July 2015 (MA in English Local History) and am currently still catching up with the backlog of material.
 Apologies for the delay in loading new pages, all material received is held safely in the meantime.

 Thank you to all contributors for the wealth of images, research and puzzles: